Higher Algebraic Structures and General Field Theories: Multimodules

 Our goal is now to present some examples of such hyperstructures.
 In the two dimensional case categories of bimodules have been studied, and extended to higher categories of $\text{Bi}(\text{Bi}(\text{Bi}\ldots )))$-modules, see \cite{12}.

 A bi-module is an abelian group $M$ with two actions \textemdash\ left and right \textemdash\ of two rings or algebras \textemdash\ $R$ and $S$, extended to derivators in categories, but the ideas are the same.
-In order to have a hyperstructure of this algebraic type representing other hyperstructures we need to extend this picture to:

-as a first step and then to have general, parametrized families of rings or algebras acting on $M$.
+In order to have a hyperstructure of this algebraic type representing other hyperstructures we need to extend this picture to tri-modules, four-modules and $n$-modules as a first step and then to have general, parametrized families of rings or algebras acting on $M$.

 Preliminary thoughts: Candidate structure $\mathscr{S}=\mathcal{C}=\{\mathcal{C}_0,\ldots,\mathcal{C}_n\}$